Try Our FREE Content Analysis Software and Find Out Where You Stand Against the CompetitionGet started

 For example, if a customer goes to a fast-food restaurant and asks for a bottle of water, they’re asking for a solution to a pain point.
 If the person at the counter wanted to find the pain point, they could ask the customer why they want the water.
 Responses may vary from things like “I’m thirsty” to “I’m hot.”
 Those answers are the pain points and the reasons the customer wants the solution, the water bottle.

 When you frame your marketing around pain points, your company is not just the sales vessel for a product or service.
 Instead, your company becomes the solution to a problem.
 If you understand a customer’s pain points, you can figure out how to innovate and provide targeted change that solves the problems they have.
-Learning what matters to your audience can help you reveal ways to connect and build trust with them.
+Learning what matters to your audience helps you reveal ways to connect and build trust with them.

-There are two primary categories of pain points your consumers and clients may encounter.
+There are two primary categories of pain points your consumers and clients encounter.
 They include:

-For example, if you find that a client pain point is that your agency doesn’t have a content management system (CMS) where they can suggest content changes based on individual needs, you may turn to CopyPress.
+For example, if you find a client pain point is that your agency doesn’t have a content management system (CMS) where they can suggest content changes based on individual needs, you may turn to CopyPress.
 Partnering with us gives you and your clients access to our in-house CMS, Dante, which we can update with features based on user feedback.
-We’ll write the content for you, and then you can review, edit, and publish straight from our proprietary tool.
+We write the content for you, and then you can review, edit, and publish straight from our proprietary tool.